nexiality/documentation/commands/step/index.md

    There are situations where the required automation is not available in Nexial, or where manual intervention is required (such as multi-factor authentication or physical tasks).
 Using the "step" command we can provide timely pauses in execution so such the required manual step can be carried out.

+5. Capturing and Processing inputs provided in prompt

+   The inputs provided by user during execution will also be shown in execution report file.
+These inputs are referred as `response` and `comment`.

+   There may be some cases where execution script might need these inputs for further processing or decision making.
+   These can be retrieved using system variables `nexial.step.response` and `nexial.step.comment` respectively.
+The scope of these system variables will be limited till the start of next `step` or `step.inTime` commands (if any).

+   Example: If a script has one `step` or `step.inTime` command (say [`observe(prompt)`](observe(prompt).html)) on row 8 and another `step` or `step.inTime` command (say [`validate(prompt,responses,passResponses)`](validate(prompt,responses,passResponses).html)) on row 18 then the system variables `nexial.step.response` and `nexial.step.response` will hold up the values provided on row 8 until row 18.
+   Once the row 18 ([`validate(prompt,responses,passResponses)`](validate(prompt,responses,passResponses).html)) starts
+   it's execution it will clear any previous value of these system variables and overwrite with latest one.

 Future version of Nexial will replace console-based prompts with desktop-based (GUI) prompts.